Creative Writing: Craft And Experimentation 2 CRWRT5036

 Standard entry to Masters at College level.

-■ explore the creative and practical aspects of text creation, the craft of writing through intensive close reading of literary texts and through writing practice both in and out of the class.
+■ Enable students to explore the creative and practical aspects of text creation through intensive close reading of literary texts, and through writing practice;

-■ practise a range of literary techniques and ideas as manifested in a number of outstanding modern and contemporary writers and develop a critical idiom to analyse their own writing
+■ Enable students to apply a range of literary techniques and ideas, as manifested in a number of outstanding modern and contemporary writers, and to develop a critical idiom through which they can analyse their own writing;

-■ gain critical reading and thinking skills through discussions, close readings and submitted writing exercises.
+■ Provide students with advanced critical reading and analytical skills through discussions, close readings and submitted writing exercises.

 Intended Learning Outcomes of Course

-■ Read texts closely and analytically with a view to understanding the method of their composition
+■ Examine and read texts closely and analytically with a view to understanding the method of their composition;

-■ Incorporate a wide range of literary techniques to their own writing
+■ Contextualise and apply a wide range of literary craft and techniques in their own writing.

 Minimum Requirement for Award of Credits